MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 SoftwareBitmap finalImage = imageScaler.ScaleSoftwareBitmap(softwareBitmap, targetWidth, targetHeight);
 ```

-## What can I do with the Windows App SDK and Image Description?
+## What can I do with Image Description?

 Image Description can be used to get a text description for an image.
-The main use cases for this API are to get descriptions of varying length for images whether it's a short caption or a long description for users with accessibility needs.
-Given that these APIs are using ML models, there will be occassional errors where the text does not match the image well.
-As a result, these APIs should not be used for any risky images such as images with flags, maps, globes nor images containing cultural and religious symbols as the descriptions can create controversy.
-Furthermore, these APIs should not be used for any scenarios that require high confidence in the descriptions such as using them for medical advice/diagnosis or for descriptions used in legal or financial documents.
+The main use cases for this API are to get descriptions of varying length for images.
+Image descriptions may include a short caption or a long description for users with accessibility needs.

+Given that these APIs use Machine Learning (ML) models, there will be occasional errors where the text does not approporiately match the image.
+For this reason, these APIs should not be used for images that feature sensitive content, such as flags, maps, globes, cultural symbols, or religious symbols, where inaccurate descriptions could create controversy.
+Additionally, these APIs should not be used for scenarios that require high confidence in the description accuracy, such as use in medical advice or diagnosis, legal content, or financial documents.

-The API takes an image, an enum to specify what type of textual description you're looking for, and a ContentFilterOptions object that allows you to specify the level of content moderation you want to employ.
-The ContentFilterOptions and the enum for text description are both optional parameters.
+The Image Description API takes an image, an enum to specify what type of textual description you're looking for, and a `ContentFilterOptions` object that allows you to specify the level of content moderation you want to employ.
+The `ContentFilterOptions` and the enum for text description are both optional parameters.

-Currently, our enum supports four different styles of textual description with caption being the default if no value is specified:
+Currently, this enum supports four different styles of textual description:

+- **Caption** - Provides a plain description of image.
+The default if no value is specified.
- - Accessibility - Lengthy description that has more of focus on serving users with accessibility needs
+- **Accessibility** - Provides a lengthy description that includes a focus on serving users with accessibility needs.
- - Caption - Plain default description of image
- - Detailed Description - Lengthier description of the image
+- **Detailed Description** - Provides a lengthy description of the image with specific details.
- - Office Charts - Best suited for describing images of charts, diagrams, and other figures in more detail.
+- **Office Charts** - Best suited for describing images of charts, diagrams, and other figures in detail.

 ```
 enum ImageDescriptionScenario